vdvcoder/laravel-dashboard-google-analytics-realtime-tile-v2/README.md

 ];
 ```

-In `app\Console\Kernel.php` you should schedule the `\Ingoldsby\GoogleAnalyticsRealtimeTile\Commands\FetchGoogleAnalyticsRealtimeCommand` to run every minute, pending your Google API quotas and limits.
+In `app\Console\Kernel.php` you should schedule the `\vdvcoder\GoogleAnalyticsRealtimeTile\Commands\FetchGoogleAnalyticsRealtimeCommand` to run every minute, pending your Google API quotas and limits.

 ```php
 // in app/console/Kernel.php